apache/couchdb/share/doc/src/config/query-servers.rst

   - ``LANGUAGE``: is a programming language which code this query server may execute.
 For instance, there are `python`, `ruby`, `clojure` and other query servers in wild.
-This value is also used for `ddoc` field ``language`` to determine query server that will process his functions.
+This value is also used for `ddoc` field ``language`` to determine which query server process the functions.

     Note, that you may setup multiple query servers for the same programming language, but you have to name them different (like `python-dev` etc.).